lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

     Remember that all functions named `wl_...` come from the Wayland Library.

-1. To do any actual work with the Wayland Service, we need to fetch the Interfaces for the Wayland Compositor and Wayland Shell.
+1. To work with the Wayland Service, we fetch the Interfaces for the Wayland Compositor and Wayland Shell.

     __Wayland Interfaces__ are defined in the __Wayland Registry__...